Duct Balloons

 We may be grinding or welding near the balloon, so how can we protect it?

-The balloon can be supplied with additional anchor rings sewn into it at 24” centers so that a fire retardant blanket can be hung from it.
+The balloon can be supplied with additional anchor rings sewn into it at 24” (609mm) centers so that a fire retardant blanket can be clipped to it to prevent damage.

-Do you need to erect a support structure in order to keep it in place?
+Do you need to erect a support structure to keep it in place?

 Normally the balloon will hold tightly against the wall of the duct if sized and installed properly and the operating environment is only a natural draft.
-If the balloon is installed in front of a malfunctioning damper that has a negative pressure on one side of it, then it has nowhere to go.
 If the balloon can be installed near existing structural steel in the duct as shown here, then movement can be prevented.
-If there is no support steel present, then pad eyes should be installed in the duct work prior to the installation of the balloon.
-Nylon rope or straps can be attached between the tie down point and the anchor rings on the balloon to assure no movement can take place.
-A layout drawing is provided with all quotations that shows anchor ring and grab handle locations on the duct balloon.
+If there is no support steel present, then pad eyes can be installed in the duct work before the installation of the balloon.
+Nylon rope or straps can be attached between the tie down point and the anchor rings on the balloon can help to minimize movement.
+Supports or tie downs should be always be designed by a professional engineer who is experienced with structural design.
+Many variables can affect how well any type of temporary barrier will seal properly including Duct Balloons.
+These are Duct Balloon size, depth, surface conditions, method of restraining, pressure, temperature and the integrity of the installation.

 Does it come in a storage box so I can safely store it until my next outage?

-The balloon, blower and inflation tube are shipped in a heavy duty vinyl storage bag with a draw string top.
-Knock down type storage boxes are available for an additional cost.
+The balloon, blower and inflation tube is shipped in a heavy duty vinyl storage bag with a draw string top.
+Fiberglass knock-

 Can the balloon be exposed to sunlight or high humidity conditions?

-The material that the balloon is manufactured from is UV resistant and is also impregnated with a mildewcide to inhibit mold growth, so sun or high humidity conditions won’t affect it.
+The material that the balloon is manufactured from is UV resistant and is also impregnated with a mildewcide to inhibit mold growth, so sun or high humidity conditions will not affect it.